dreamportdev/Osdev-Notes/02_Architecture/07_APIC.md

 ## What is APIC

 APIC stands for *Advanced Programmable Interrupt Controller*, and it's the device used to manage incoming interrupts to a processor core.
-It replaces of the old PIC8259 (that remains still available), but it offers more functionality especially when dealing with SMP.
-In fact one of the limitations of the PIC was that it was able to deal with only one cpu at time, and this is also the main reason why the APIC was firstly introduced.
+It replaces the old PIC8259 (that remains still available), and it offers more functionalities, especially when dealing with SMP.
+In fact one of the limitations of the PIC was that it was able to deal with only one cpu at time, and this is also the main reason why the APIC was introduced.

 It's worth noting that Intel later developed a version of the APIC called the SAPIC for the Itanium platform.
 These are referred to collectively as the *xapic*, so if this term is used in documentation know that it just means the local APIC.